n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 #### 5.3 vjmo ####

-This feature replaces the default (i.e., standalone) forms of vowel (jungseong) glyphs with alternate forms that fit into syllable-appropriate positions.
+This feature replaces the default (i.e., standalone) forms of vowel (jungseong) glyphs in a syllable cell with alternate forms that fit into syllable-appropriate positions.

 The appropriate shape of the jungseong glyph depends on the presence